 - What values are important to me?
 While this could apply to the religion practiced by your baby’s family, it can also apply to their political leanings, commitment to education, or other values.
 It may be important to you to find a family who values the same things you do.

 Deciding Whether an Adoptive Family is Right for You

-While we will help you find a family in Arizona or another state, the decision on whether they’re right for you and your unborn baby is ultimately up to you.
-Getting to know the adoptive family can be awkward and uncomfortable at first, so we’ll provide you advice on what questions to ask and how to discuss certain topics.
+While we will help you find a family in Arizona or another state, the decision on whether they’re right for you and your unborn baby is ultimately yours to make.
+Getting to know the adoptive family can be awkward and uncomfortable at first, so we’ll provide advice on what questions to ask and how to discuss certain topics.

 - Do they meet my expectations?